OldStarchy/DashBot/readme.md

 Dashbot will listen for messages on all text channels it has access to and do some simple matching (usually a regex test) to figure out which `Interaction` or `Command` to run.
 Interactions and Commands are registered in the [main.ts](src/main.ts) file.

-See the documentation in each Action to see what it does, however, some notable ones are
+See the documentation in each Interaction to see what it does, however, some notable ones are

 -   [DieInteraction](src/Interactions/DieInteraction.ts)